Mannheim Steamroller: Other work

 Musically, as the 1990s progressed, Davis moved into the mainstream of "progressive rock" music with a heavier reliance on synthesized instruments and less humor.
 Titles like "Small Wooden Bach'ses" from Fresh Aire III were not seen, nor mechanisms like the creative use of a cricket on the same album or the Gregorian chant on Fresh Aire II.
 Davis's music became closer to the "light jazz" style that gained prominence in the 1990s, especially with the Day Parts albums.

 Steamroller developed a full-length theatrical motion picture based on their Christmas albums, but the plans for production fell through.
 Instead, the following year, they collaborated with Olivia Newton-John for yet another Christmas album called The Christmas Angel: A Family Story, a mostly spoken-word recording scored with previously released material.
+The story was then turned into a figure skating production titled The Christmas Angel: A Story on Ice, starring Dorothy Hamill as the mother, Daniel Cloonan as the son, Elvis Stojko as the Gargon, and Tonia Kwiatkowski in the title role of the Angel.
 In 2003 they released a CD titled Halloween.

-In addition to their Fresh Aire and Christmas collections, Steamroller has released: an album of Disney music (1999's Mannheim Steamroller Meets the Mouse); an album celebrating American heritage, (2003's American Spirit, which reunited Chip Davis with C.W.
-McCall and featured a remake of "Convoy"); and an album Yellowstone, mixing prior Davis compositions and a series of classical pieces by Ottorino Respighi and others.
+In addition to their Fresh Aire and Christmas collections, Steamroller has released: an album of Disney music (1999's Mannheim Steamroller Meets the Mouse); an album celebrating American heritage, (2003's American Spirit, which reunited Davis with C.W.
+McCall and featured a remake of "Convoy"); and an album Yellowstone: The Music of Nature, for the PBS special of the same name, mixing prior Davis compositions and a series of classical pieces by Ottorino Respighi and others.

-Mannheim Steamroller's An American Christmas is a 12-hour nationally broadcast special radio program of music and narrated stories, heard on over 250 stations across the United States.
-The program is hosted by the group's founder Chip Davis and is produced and distributed each year by WestStar TalkRadio Network.
+During some holiday seasons, fans can listen to Chip narrate two special radio programs, “The Twelve Days of Christmas” and “An American Christmas” on Kim Komando's WestStar network.
+“12 Days” airs in the days leading up to Christmas and, on some stations, Christmas Eve.
+“An American Christmas” airs on Christmas Eve on most stations.
+In 2024, this expanded to a full Internet radio channel on Sirius XM Radio's online apps.!

-In 2008, Chip Davis underwent surgery, which prevented him from touring or performing with the band.
-Rather than ultimately force the tour to stop while he recovered, Davis opted to hire additional musicians to replace him temporarily.
-He also decided to create two different lineups of the band, nicknamed the "red" and "green" touring companies.
+In 2008, Davis underwent surgery, which prevented him from touring or performing with the band.
+Rather than ultimately force the tour to stop while he recovered, Davis opted to hire additional musicians to replace him.
+He also decided to create two different lineups of the band, nicknamed the "red" and "green" touring companies which allows the band to reach more cities on their annual Christmas tour.

 The group appeared in the 2011 and 2013 Macy's Thanksgiving Day Parade, playing their version of "Deck the Halls."

 A new album composed and performed in the design of the Fresh Aire series, Exotic Spaces, was set for release in March 2018.
 The album features songs that were inspired by famous – and exotic – sites, such as Egypt's pyramids and the Taj Mahal.
 Instrumentation comes from exotic and ethnic instruments mixed with the drums, harpsichord, and synthesizers.
 The album was officially released in September 2019, prior to the 2019 Christmas tour.